eteq/astropysics/docs/index.rst

     * `numpy <http://numpy.scipy.org>`_
     * `scipy <http://www.scipy.org/>`_

-Follow the relevant instructions on those sites, or, far easier, install them as packages from your operating system (e.g. apt-get or synaptic on Ubuntu).
+Follow the instructions on those sites, or, far easier, install them as packages from your operating system (e.g. apt-get or the synaptic GUI on Ubuntu, `Macports <http://www.macports.org/>`_ on OS X, etc.).

 Install